henry252525/AstroScam/README.md

 ```
   git clone https://github.com/henry252525/AstroScam.git
 ```
-Open you command line and `cd` to where you cloned the repository.
+Open your command line and `cd` to where you cloned the repository.
 Run the script and follow instructions
 ```
   ruby scam.rb
 ```